Allergies and the Hygiene Hypothesis

 The hygiene hypothesis says that being too clean can produce unintended effects, such as a greater incidence of allergies and asthma among children.
 Is this really true?

-Let’s dig into the science of the hygiene hypothesis.
+Let’s dig into the science of the hygiene hypothesis, along with the latest research on the topic.

 Hygiene hypothesis tested

-Swiss, German and U.S. researchers who combined a previous study comparing Swiss children who lived on farms with Swiss children not living on farms.
+A few years ago, Swiss, German and U.S. researchers conducted a large study comparing Swiss children who lived on farms with Swiss children not living on farms.
 The study showed that the Swiss children who lived on farms had significantly less incidence of allergies and asthma than did the Swiss children not living on farms.

 In that Swiss study, nearly 14,000 children were surveyed between 2006 and 2007, including over 3,000 farming children and almost 11,000 non-farming children.
 In this study, 38% of the non-farming children had allergies compared to 19% of the farming children, and 19% of the non-farming children had asthma compared to 15% of the farming children.
 In addition, 19% of the non-farming children had allergic dermatitis compared to 16% of the farming children.